DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/configuration.md

 responsible for setting / synchronizing your database models attributes from their LDAP model.

-This class you define must have a `handle` method.
+This class you define must have either a `handle` or `__invoke` method.
 This method must accept the LDAP model you have configured as the first parameter and your Eloquent database model as the second.

 For the example below, we will create a handler named `AttributeHandler.php` inside your `app/Ldap` folder: